 The highest level of Counter-Strike: Global Offensive (CS:GO) competition is organized around the Major Championships.
 Outside of this Tier 1 scene, a lot of independent tournament organizers create events that have teams face against each other very often throughout the year.
 Similarly to Tennis in traditional sports, some more well-known events contribute more to a team's ranking in the overall system.

 The CS:GO esports scene is very active and teams from different regions will have different key events to participate in.
 We recommend taking a look at the scene structure in the regions that are part of your market.
 You can read more about the Major Championships and other tournaments on the community-based wiki liquipedia.net.

 League of Legends (LoL) Tier 1 scene is organized in regional leagues: Europe, North America, China, Korea, and many others.

 In each of those regions, teams play during a regular season that includes two splits: Spring and Summer.
-At the end of each split are played regional Playoffs.
+At the end of each split, there are regional Playoffs which further determine team rankings for that Split.
 Winners of the Spring Split have a chance to represent their team at an international event.
 The Summer Split Playoffs allows team to qualify for the end-of-season World championship.